Phrynomantis annectens Werner, 1910

 Channing (1976, 2001) Breeding takes place immediately after the first rains of spring or summer.
 Males call from the edges of small pools formed by the runoff from sheets of rock, or in the deeper rock pools remaining in drainages after the rains.
-Females lay 80–100 eggs in groups of 2–8 and attach them to submerged rock surfaces or vegetation (Text from Minter et al., 2004, © SI/MAB Biodiversity Program).
+Females lay 80–100 eggs in groups of 2–8 and attach them to submerged rock surfaces or vegetation (Minter et al., 2004, © SI/MAB Biodiversity Program).

 Development is quickly and free swimming tadpoles hatch within 18–36 hours.
 Older tadpoles are large and transparent with flattened heads and conspicuous fins, flecked with silver and gold.
 They are gregarious, forming schools that hang in the water column and filter out unicellular algae and diatoms (Channing 2001).
 The tadpole stage lasts at least eight weeks before metamorphosis is completed.
 During the dry season the adults aestivate in deep rock cracks (Text from Minter et al., 2004, © SI/MAB Biodiversity Program).

 IUCN Red List Category and Justification of Conservation Status